 - Have the required level of English (CEFR level B1)

-- Have £1,270 in your bank account for 28 days before you apply
+- Have £1,270 in your bank account for 28 days before you apply, unless your Sponsor can certify maintenance, or you have been in the UK for longer than 12 months

 In order to be eligible for this type of visa, you must have an offer of employment from what can be considered a skilled job.
 There are a variety of requirements a role must meet in order to be considered a skilled job, but the general requirements tend to be based on your salary and whether you have an approved UK employer.